-With travel slowly resuming, it seemed only fitting to embark on a slow travel adventure now that I’m vaccinated and ready to explore again.
+Even with travel back to full speed, or close to it, some vacationers would still prefer a slow travel adventure to escape the crowds at busier beach resorts and coastal cities.
 I wanted a relaxed trip rather than a booked-solid itinerary, so to dip my toes back into travel, I chose a close-to-home destination—Florida’s Gulf Coast.

 Living in Central Florida, I typically head to the St. Pete/Clearwater area, which I absolutely adore.
 But this time, I headed a bit further north to the under-the-radar town of Dunedin.
 The draw?
 The incredible “twin sister” islands across St. Joseph Sound.